Supplication: In Christianity

+In Hinduism

+In Hinduism, prārthanā is the Sanskrit term that denotes the practice of supplication to a deity.
+It one of the various preparatory rites performed before pūjā (ritualistic worship of a deity), performed for the purpose of the purification of the devotee.

 In Islam

 In Islam, the Arabic word duʻā (plural daʿwat or ʾadʿiyah) is used to refer to supplications.
 Adʻiya may be made in any language, although there are many traditional Islamic supplications in Arabic, Persian and Turkish.
 In Islam, duʻā tends to mean supplication.
-The supplications (Duaas) of Prophets are given in the Quran.
+The supplications (Duaas) of Islamic prophets are given in the Quran.